chengchengcode/A2744-Archive/README.md

 A2744 is observed by Spitzer in [Spitzer Frontier Fields](https://irsa.ipac.caltech.edu/data/SPITZER/Frontier/) project.

-I downloaded the Spitzer image.
+I downloaded the Spitzer images.

 ## ALMA-continuum